 Ahhh, gratitude.
 A daily practice that I love so much and if you've been following me on Instagram for a while you will have heard me mention it, a lot.
 The word gratitude is thrown around a lot these days.
 But what does it actually mean to practice gratitude?
 Gratitude is simply the act of feeling and being grateful or thankful.
 It can be as simple as saying thank you aloud for the people and things your are grateful for, writing them down in a gratitude journal or meditating on them.
 It's about finding what works for you.
 By watering the seed of gratitude in your heart you are able to live in the moment and appreciate what you have - the small wins and simple pleasures of life.
 By shifting your focus, you begin to find gratitude in the most unlikely of places which strengthens your ability to notice the good.
 It is not that 'negative' or 'bad' things won't happen.
 Of course they will - life is full of ups and downs.
 But after regular practice, rather than focusing your attention on the 'downs' for too long, you will have rewired your brain to focus on the 'ups', on the positives, on the good.
 Learn more about gratitude with my free gratitude guide and gratitude meditation here.

-There are many more ways you can take yoga off the mat and you can learn more about them with my online membership for holistic wellbeing AKA The Wellness Space
+There are many more ways to take yoga off the mat and you can learn more about them with The Reconnect Mentorship.

 With love & gratitude,